-Deer fencing is a type of fence, sometimes called deer netting which is engineered to exclude or contain deer and or elk and can be poly or metal.
+Deer fencing is a type of fence, sometimes called deer netting or deer fence, which is engineered to exclude or contain deer and or elk and can be poly or metal.
 Typical applications include:

-- Preventing deer browsing (surrounding bushes for example)
+- Preventing deer browsing (surrounding bushes for example like arborvitae)

 - Surrounding a small area like a garden where deer can travel all the way around

 - Creating backyard area (starting at a house, going into a backyard area, then back to the house again)

-Surrounding the complete perimeter of an area (along a complete property line) – this can include wide driveway gates to protect driveways or deer grates (concrete or metal slatted fixtures inset into a driveway that deer don't jump or step over, similar to cattle grates)
+- Surrounding the complete perimeter of an area (along a complete property line) – this can include wide driveway gates to protect driveways or deer grates (concrete or metal slatted fixtures inset into a driveway that deer don't jump or step over, similar to cattle grates)

-A deer fence kit is a selection of fencing, fence posts, accessories and hardware to build a complete fence to keep out deer starting from nothing.
+A deer fence kit is a selection of fencing, fence posts, accessories and hardware to build a complete deer fence to keep out deer starting from nothing.

-The purpose of this page is to help you choose deer fence and compare deer fencing choices to best select the deer fence you need for your project.
+The purpose of this page is to help you choose deer fence and compare deer fencing choices to best select the fence you need for your project, to keep deer out.